- Why do people fall out of love?

 You searching for feelings and finding that you have no love left for this person does not mean it’s time to break up.

-BUT: These bad feelings can be reversed, and quite quickly.
+BUT: These bad feelings of yours can be reversed, and quite quickly.

-Talking more, doing fun things again, showing your partner that you appreciate them.
+Talk more, do fun things again, show your partner that you appreciate them.
 That will tip you into positive sentiment override again.

 Which will make it so much easier to find solutions to your relationship problems.

-If this sounds too simplistic, read Gottman’s book that has all the science behind these “easy” solutions.
+If this sounds too simplistic, I recommend you read Gottman’s book.
+It has all the science behind these “easy” solutions.

 In the beginning, it might feel disappointing to try and spend time with your partner.
 They might not be enthusiastic — remember, they too might not like you that much right now.

-The first few times you go on dates might not end with you passionately crumbling the sheets.
-But it will get easier to spend time with each other again, and if you talk and connect, there’s no reason why you shouldn’t start to feel love again.
+The first few times you go on dates might not end with crumbled-up bed sheets.
+But it will get easier to spend time with each other again, and if you talk and connect, there is hope that you’ll be able to rekindle your love.

 How do I know if my partner isn’t right for me?